uccser/cs-field-guide/docs/source/developer/website_design.rst

 - We use SCSS for style sheets where possible.
 - We wrap translatable strings in `{% trans %}` or `{% blocktrans %}` tags.
 - When interactives are viewed in whole page mode they should be centered.
+- We aim for the website to be as accessible as possible via accessible features.

 Setting Custom Converter Templates
 ==============================================================================